vaishnavwalke/vaishnavwalke/README.md

 - 👋 Hi, I’m @vaishnavwalke
-- 👀 I have 2 year experience in software development
+- 👀 I have 2 year experience in software development in React
 - 🌱 I’m currently working in Accenture
-- 💞️ I’m looking to collaborate on web dev
+- 💞️ I’m looking to collaborate on frontend developer with react
-- 📫 How to reach me by mail
+- 📫 How to reach me by mail - vaishnavwalke2@gmail.com

 <!---
 vaishnavwalke/vaishnavwalke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.